sam-vasquez/sam-vasquez.github.io/_notes/Mean-Field-Theory.md

 $$
 s_i s_j \approx m^2 + m(s_i - m + s_j - m) = m(s_i + s_j) - m^2.
 $$

+That said, the fluctuations are really important, and neglecting them will give poor results.
+For example, compare the critical behavior of the [[Curie-Weiss Mean Field Theory]] to the [[Ising Model]].